1123/Kafka-Rossum-Sink-Connector/README.md

 ## How to run this connector:
 * Create a Kafka Topic with name `t1`
 * Build the project: `mvn clean package -DskipTests`
-* Write some binary files (images, pdfs, scans, etc) to the the topic, via the main Method in the class `SampleDataProducer`.
+* Write some binary files (images, pdfs, scans, etc) to the topic, via the main Method in the class `SampleDataProducer`.
   * There is a shell script to help you: `./produce-sample-message.sh`
 * bring the distribution on the plugin path of Kafka Connect and unzip it
   * You may want to adapt the script `./build-and-install.sh` for this purpose